aave/aip/content/aips/4ECDBF0FEEB4-AIP-ADD-STETH-TO-AAVE-V2.md

 Lido allows users to deposit ETH and receive stETH.
 The deposited ETH is then pooled and staked with node operators selected by the Lido DAO. stETH represents the user’s staked ETH balance of the beacon chain along with staking rewards accrued or penalties inflicted on validators in the beacon chain.
 When withdrawals are enabled on the beacon chain, stETH can be redeemed for unstaked ETH and accumulated rewards.

 Unlike beacon chain ETH, stETH can be freely transferred and traded.
-Onboarding stETH to Aave would allow users to lend and borrow against stETH.
+Onboarding stETH to Aave would allow users to borrow against stETH.

 The balance of stETH is based on the total amount of staked ETH plus total staking rewards minus slashing applied on validators. stETH rebases daily.
 The stETH supply stands at 1,697,460 - worth $5.4BN using current stETH prices.